 Can we synthesize an overall 2-study diversity statement, considering taxonomic overlap and perhaps other features?

 Is a Bloom et al comparison study best left for a separate paper?
+Yes, for now.

 Can we re-run appropriate analyses using collecting effort as a factor.
 Richness per unit effort at BPF would likely appear higher than in the poster analyses of richness alone because of the lower power of each collecting session.
+How do you envision quantifying the collection effort?
+Number of years?
+Number of collection events?
+Need specifics here.

 Can we arrive at a data-supported estimate of the lowered effort at BPF as a proportion of the standard effort used at POS & SCL? ( I am looking for data from other studies that might allow this.)